 Reading about Inspiring Women

-The women in this list are from different time periods, races, cultures and economic backgrounds.
-Despite the barriers they faced, they showed resilience, determination, curiosity, knowledge, independence, and courage to face adversity, follow their dreams, and stand up for their beliefs.
+The women in this list are from different periods, races, cultures and economic backgrounds.
+Despite barriers, they showed resilience, determination, curiosity, knowledge, independence, and courage to face prejudice, follow their dreams, and stand up for their beliefs.

 Picture Books about Inspiring Women